 “This is how I die,” I told myself calmly.

 I thought of my poor mother.
 Every other gold star mother in 1965 got a nice letter from President Johnson, “Dear Mrs. Jones, I want you to know your son died a hero in the service of his country and you can be very proud.”
 I wondered who would write the letter to my mom: “Dear Mrs. Jenks, your son died in a wagon full of gypsies after he tried to break into Hitler’s house.”

 But soon the truck stopped, inexplicably but safely, in front of the General Walker hotel.
 Shaking, Harry and I got out.
 We started to thank the driver, but he had already skidded away.
 We watched thoughtfully until the truck disappeared behind some brightly painted chalets.

 I offered Harry a cigarette.

 “Interesting!”
 Harry replied.
 “Are you kidding?
 That was effing amazing.”

 “What – the truck?
 Naw, man.
 The old guy at the top of the mountain!”

 I had assumed he was an old German veteran living out his last days.

 Harry took a drag from his cigarette and looked around to make sure we were alone.

 “Didn’t you recognize him?”
 Harry asked.
-“That was effing HITler.
+“That was fucking HITler.
 No shit.
-Adolf effing HITler himself.”
+Adolf fucking HITler himself.”